• Skip to main content

 • Add the sugar.

-• Immediately after, add 1 more tablespoon of ghee.
+• Immediately after, add 1 more tbsp of ghee.

 • Keep stirring. until all the water is absorbed which is left behind by the sugar.
 This process will take about 5-6 minutes.